OtagoPolytechnic/Duck/README.md

 # Duck Game
-A rouge-like top down shooter.
+Duck game is rouge-like top down wave shooter.

-## Synopsis
-You're a duck defending your nest from hunters and their dogs from killing you.
+You're a duck defending your nest from hunters from killing you.
-The objective is to live as long and get as many points as you can.

 ## Road Map
 We are a student development team and we aren't working on this game 24/7, so development will be slow but we are commited to making this game better over time.